zenml-io/zenml/docs/book/user-guide/production-guide/remote-storage.md

 7. As each pipeline runs, it reports status back to the zenml server, and optionally queries the server for metadata.

 For more detailed information on each step and additional cloud provider configurations, please refer to the [Stack deployment](../../stacks-and-components/stack-deployment/stack-deployment.md) and [Component Guide](../../stacks-and-components/component-guide/) sections of the ZenML documentation.

+With your remote Artifact Store configured and connected, you can set it as part of a new stack or update an existing stack.
+When you run your pipelines, ZenML will automatically store the artifacts in the specified remote storage, ensuring that they are preserved and accessible for future runs and by your team members.

+By connecting remote storage, you're taking a significant step towards building a collaborative and scalable MLOps workflow.
+Your artifacts are no longer tied to a single machine but are now part of a cloud-based ecosystem, ready to be shared and built upon.

+In the next chapter, we'll dive deeper into orchestrating our pipelines in the cloud, leveraging the full potential of our newly established remote storage capabilities.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>